Drayyblacc/loverunning/README.md

 #### How to Fork

-To fork a repository on Github, follow these steps:
+To fork a repository on Github, follow below steps:

 1. Log in to Github - or step up a new account.
 2. Click on the repository for [Love Running](https://github.com/Drayyblacc/loverunning).